trebbettes-screeps/screeps-spawn/README.md

 *screeps-spawn* is a simple spawn manager for [Screeps](http://www.screeps.com).

-It comes with a creep body generator and a number of tools to manage spawning and access to creep sets.
+**Documentation** can be found [HERE](./dist/docs/globals.html)

+Features:
-- Spawn Timer
+- Spawn Timers
-- Cycle Timer
 - Body Generator
-- Creep Access
+- Easy creep access.

+How it works:

-For each spawn request you must provide a uniqueId, a room to spawn from and a configuration object.
+For each `spawn request` you must provide a uniqueId, a room to spawn from and a configuration object.

-The configuration object has 3 methods: `shouldSpawn`, `canSpawn` and `generateSpawnRequest`.
+The configuration object has 3 functions `shouldSpawn`, `canSpawn` and `generateSpawnRequest` that control the flow of the spawns.

+`shouldSpawn` and `canSpawn` should be as light as possible and any CPU intensive code should be in `generateSpawnRequest`.

+When you generate a spawn request you can provide an `onSuccess` method that will allow you to set the relevant spawn timers.
+Or perform over custom actions.

-Spawn Priority: is based purley upon the position in which the spawn requests appear within your code.
+Spawn Priority: is based purely upon the position in which the spawn requests appear within your code.
+If a spawn request `shouldSpawn` but it cant `canSpawn` then spawning will be paused until that request is satisfied (or the room is full).
 Spawn requests created first will have a higher priority.

-Every 3 ticks the spawnRequests are evaluated for each spawn room:

-1. Find the first spawn request which `shouldSpawn()`.
-2. If `canSpawn()` then `generateSpawnRequest()` will be called.

-Because of this, your logic inside `shouldSpawn` should be as light as possible.
-As this is potentially called every 3 ticks.
+Spawn Requests ar processed every 3 ticks.
-You can make use of the timers and helper functions to achieve this as demonstrated below.

 ## Install:
 Install via NPM in your local dev environment `npm install screeps-spawn`.